 Heat Treatment Steel: Annealing

 The purpose of annealing is to do the opposite of hardening.
 You anneal metals to relieve stress, soften the metal, increase ductility, and improve their grain structures.
-There are three stages of heat treatment that include heating the metal to a set temperature, keeping it at that temperature for a specific length of time, and cooling it down to room temperature with a method that depends on the type of metal and the desired properties.

 Without an appropriate preheating stage, welding can lead to a metal with uneven temperatures, even molten areas next to areas that are at room temperature.
 In those circumstances, welding can make the metal weaker: as the weld gets cooler, internal stresses develop alongside hard and brittle spots.
 Annealing is one way to fix common problems like these and relieve internal stresses.